 How to use the NY Go Explorer Pass?

 After deciding on how many attractions you would like to purchase the Explorer pass for, you can make the purchase online for your desired pass.
 You do not need to decide beforehand which attractions you would like to visit – meaning that you can always change your mind (for example in accordance with the weather).
 The Explorer Pass is a QR code which will then be emailed to you after your online purchase.
 You then present this at any attraction included in the pass.
 From this point onwards you have 30 days to visit the number of attractions you have left on your pass.
 These can also be nonconsecutive days, making the pass very flexible.
-If you are looking to book some of the included walking or bike tours, check the instructions on the vendor’s page here.

 Does the NYC Explorer Pass include the NY Sightseeing Bus (Hop-On Hop-Off) Tours?